 Also, LGFCU offered COVID-specific loan extensions, which means 5,343 of our fellow members didn't have to weigh the option of everyday needs like buying groceries or making their loan payment.
 In addition, the annual report includes a section about the Credit Union activities that have impacted communities across the state.
 I encourage you to take a few moments to read through it.
 Just use the annual report link on this page.

 Mr. Chairman, there were no submissions received.

-Thank you.
-If any members viewing today have an announcement, please enter it in the chat box now.
-While we wait for any responses, I say on behalf of myself and the board how much we appreciate Maurice, Mark, and the rest of the Local Government Federal Credit Union staff for adapting to unprecedented circumstances to put together this virtual annual meeting.
-We would also like to thank Creative Visions for their partnering with us to help make this event come together for the benefit of you, our membership.
+OK.
+If any member viewing today have an announcement, please enter it in the chat box now.
+While we wait for any responses, I want to say on behalf of the board how much we appreciate Maurice, Mark, and the rest of the LGFCU staff for their continued diligence during the pandemic this year.
+Their dedication to service is inspiring and we wish to thank them for all they do for our membership.